EndFramework/backendpy/docs/middlewares.rst

 processed or modified Request object to the handler layer.

-Also, depending on the type of processing in this middleware, the middleware can prevent the request process from continuing and interrupt it with an error response and prevent it from reaching the handler layer.
+Also, depending on the type of processing in this middleware, the middleware can prevent the request process from continuing and interrupt it with either raise an error response or returning a direct response in the second index of return tuple and prevent request from reaching the handler layer.

 Handler middleware
 ..................